foldedwave/gitbook_test/test.md

 This will create a new transaction and attempt to seek authorisation for a sale from the Acquirer.
-A successful authorisation will reserve the funds on the Cardholder’s account until the transaction is settled.
+A successful authorisation will reserve the funds on the Cardholder's account until the transaction is settled.

 The **captureDelay** field can be used to state whether the transaction should be authorised only and settled at a later date.
 For more details